Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ExportVectorTiles/README.md

 ## How to use the sample

 When the vector tiled layer loads, zoom in to the extent you want to export.
 The red box shows the extent that will be exported.
-Click the "Export Vector Tiles" button to start the job.
+Click the "Export area" button to start the job.
 When finished, a dialog will show the exported result as a new basemap.

 ## How it works